Reporting elder abuse — who to call and what to expect

 Does your parent have legal capacity to make decisions?
 If your parent is cognitively intact and refusing help, intervention is harder.
 Your parent has the right to make poor decisions about their own care and finances.
 An adult with capacity can refuse intervention, even if that adult is being abused.
 If your parent lacks capacity, intervention is easier because your parent's wishes don't override the need for protection.

 Is your parent willing to report the abuse or cooperate with an investigation?
 If your parent is protecting the abuser or denying the abuse, the investigation becomes harder.
 Some abusers are skilled at manipulating victims into defending them.
-Your parent might be in denial about what's happening.
+Your parent might be in denial about what's happening, or might be afraid of what happens if the abuser finds out about the report.

 Does your parent want help leaving the situation, or does your parent want things to stay the same but the abuse to stop?
 Those are different goals.
 Some parents want to stay in their current living situation but want the exploitation or mistreatment to stop.
 Others want to leave the situation entirely.
-Your parent's preference matters.
+Your parent's preference matters because it shapes what kind of intervention will actually help.

 Determine which agency to report to.
 Adult Protective Services handles abuse in the home and mistreatment of adults generally.
-If your parent is in a facility like a nursing home or assisted living, the state health department or long-term care ombudsman might also be involved.
+If your parent is in a facility like a nursing home or assisted living, the state health department or long-term care ombudsman is also involved.
 If the abuse is criminal, law enforcement handles it.
 Start by calling Adult Protective Services for your parent's county or state.
+The Eldercare Locator at 1-800-677-1116 can help you find the right local agency.

 Make the report.
 You can usually report by phone.
 You'll describe the situation, give your parent's information, and explain why you're concerned.
 Some states allow anonymous reporting.
 Some require your name.
 Be prepared to be specific about what you've observed or what your parent has told you.

 Document everything before you report.
 Write down dates, times, descriptions of what happened, what your parent said, any evidence.
 Keep records of financial transactions if financial abuse is involved.
-This documentation helps the investigator.
+This documentation helps the investigator and it helps you remember details accurately as time passes.

 Expect an investigation.
 The agency will contact your parent, your parent will be asked questions, the situation will be assessed.
 This might be uncomfortable.
 Your parent might be upset about being interviewed.
 The investigator might determine that the situation doesn't meet the legal threshold for abuse, or the investigation might confirm your concerns.

 Provide information to the investigator.
 If you have concerns, share them.
 If you have documentation, provide it.
 If there are witnesses, give the investigator their information.
-The investigator is trying to determine whether abuse occurred.
-Help them have accurate information.
+The investigator is trying to determine whether abuse occurred, and complete information makes that determination more accurate.

-If you're concerned that your parent is in a facility, you can also contact the state health department's long-term care ombudsman.
-These offices investigate complaints about nursing homes and assisted living facilities.
+If your parent is in a facility, you can also contact the state health department's long-term care ombudsman.
+These offices investigate complaints about nursing homes and assisted living facilities and can be a powerful ally when institutional abuse is involved.

 Reporting elder abuse is the right thing to do if you believe your parent is being harmed.
 The process is imperfect, and the outcomes aren't always what you hope for.
 But reporting creates a paper trail, it alerts authorities, and sometimes it triggers intervention that protects your parent.
-Even when reporting doesn't result in your ideal outcome, it's usually worth doing.
+Even when reporting doesn't result in your ideal outcome, it establishes a record that matters if the situation escalates.

 Read more